Skip to main content

 • Avoid virtual backgrounds

-• Consider using Zoom rather than Teams, as Zoom is two to three times more energy efficient
+• Consider using Zoom rather than Teams, as Zoom is more energy efficient

 • Choose a video conferencing provider that’s committed to using 100% renewable energy (e.g. Google Meet)